Project

 antlr-2.7.5.jar

-Use the antlr-2.7.5.jar file.
+Use a minimum of the antlr-2.7.5.jar file.

 Use the jdom.jar contained in the zip file.